Henilv/Henilv.github.io/README.md

-# Henil Vedant   - research assistant, syracuse university
+# henil vedant   - research assistant, syracuse university

 cyber security engineer with hands-on offensive and defensive practices and foundations in networking/routing protocols. area of interest: privacy & security of machine learning and ml for endpoint security.